Philadelphia Public Art @philart.net

 Philadelphia Beirut Memorial

-Douglas Corsini, 1985
+Doug Corsini, 1985

 * Memorial to Cpl.
 Moses Arnold, Jr., Sgt.
 John J. Bonk, Jr., Cpl.
 Thomas A. Hairston, Sgt.
 Gilbert Hanton, Cpl.
 John F. Muffler, Sgt.
 Rafael Pomales-Torres, Pfc.
 Rui Manuel A. Relvas, Cpl.
 Louis J. Rotondo and Sgt.
 Allen D. Wesley

-* eagle, 3D USMC logo, globe, anchor
+* 3D USMC logo, eagle, globe, anchor, rope

 * Was at Penn's Landing on the North side of the Seaport Museum.
 Moved prior to 2010.
 The last picture is from the original location.